Procurement skills and employee career development

 - bench strength monitoring and planning

-By identifying key individuals and high performers, developing career and succession plans, iProcure Analytics facilitates resource planning and career development opportunities because it identifies where skills reside in the organization to support decisions on internal key talent vrs. external hires when necessary.
+By identifying key individuals and high performers, developing career and succession plans, iProcure Bench facilitates resource planning and career development opportunities.
+Identifying where skills reside in the organization to support decisions on internal key talent vrs. external hires when necessary.

 Lightening the load of increased expectations:

-CXO’s in best practice organizations have an explicit expectation of professionalism for all procurement employees.
+CXO’s in leading organizations have an explicit expectation of professionalism for all procurement employees.
 These increased expectations have necessitated a higher level of professionalism and a longer-term growth mind-set within procurement.

 By utilizing qualified providers, your company can develop the talents of it’s staff either with or without a dedicated learning and development team to identify opportunities for skill enhancement.
-Using the right skills assessment tool you can review the technical skill sets of employees, specifically regarding:
+Using the right skills assessment tool you can review the technical procurement skill sets of employees: